IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 ### Multiple Selection

-To enable multiple row selection in the `{ComponentTitle}` just set the `RowSelection` property to `Multiple`.
-This will enable a row selector field on each row and in the `{ComponentTitle}` header.
+To enable multiple row selection in the `{ComponentName}` just set the `RowSelection` property to `Multiple`.
+This will enable a row selector field on each row and in the `{ComponentName}` header.
 The row selector allows users to select multiple rows, with the selection persisting through scrolling, paging, and data operations, such as sorting and filtering.
 The row also can be selected by clicking on a cell or by pressing the *space* key when a cell is focused.
 If you have selected one row and click on another while holding the *shift* key, this will select the whole range of rows.
 In this selection mode, when you click on a single row, the previous selected rows will be deselected.
 If you *click* while holding the *ctrl* key, the row will be toggled and the previous selection will be preserved.

 ```html
 <{ComponentSelector} [data]="remote | async" [primaryKey]="'ProductID'" [rowSelection]="'multiple'"